shivrajamin04-cyber/rf-phase2-data-analyst-shivraj-amin/README.md

 ## Project Overview
 This repository contains the complete work for Phase 2 of the RF Project from a Data Analyst perspective.
 It includes theoretical explanations, Jupyter notebooks, SQL queries, dashboards, web APIs, and security-related notes.
 All data is cleaned and well-organized.
-Final reports are saved in PDF format, and images are stored in the assets folder for reference.
+Final reports are saved in PDF format, and all images are stored in the assets folder for reference.